ThelianTech-Studios/CalradiaForge/docs/refactor/persistence_policy.md

 - Do not duplicate `ModsData` or `ModpackData` behavior in services.
 - Do not introduce WPF dependencies into Core persistence helpers.
 - Do not introduce a migration framework before a real persisted model change needs it.
+- Do not weaken atomicity, backup recovery, corruption handling, or safe defaults to improve throughput.

 ## Out Of Scope